Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Future-Ready Fleet Management Solutions by Locus

-By centralizing planning logic and operational data, teams can adapt to demand changes, compliance requirements, and sustainability goals while keeping costs predictable.
+By centralizing planning logic and operational data, your teams can adapt to demand changes, compliance requirements, and sustainability goals while keeping costs predictable.

 For enterprise fleets, this approach supports: